CLF78/Midnight-Variety-Pack/doc/wiimmfi_payload_addresses.md

 - ⏭ 800ed784 (Authentication - not needed if we don't use the payload)
 - ⏭ 800ed78c (Authentication - not needed if we don't use the payload)
 - ⚠️ 800edee8 (Authentication)
-- ❌ 800ee098 (Workaround for Dolphin bugs)
+- ✅ 800ee098 (Report product code properly on Dolphin)
 - ❌ 800ee364 (Custom Wiimmfi error messages)
 - ❌ 800ee36c (Custom Wiimmfi error messages)
 - ❌ 800ee74c (Matchmaking anti-abuse)